bfops/Game2D/README.markdown

 To set up cabal dependencies:

     cabal install --only-dependencies
-    cabal configure --enable-tests
+    cabal configure

-And then run `cabal install [package ..]` for each unsatisfied dependency.
+If need be, run `cabal install [package ..]` for any unsatisfied dependencies.

-# Does it work?
+# Running

-To build the package, simply run
+To build the package, run

     cabal build

-Run the test suite with

-    cabal test

 After a successful build, the game can be run from

     dist/build/Game2D/Game2D

+# Tests

+To compile with tests, simply add the `--enable-test` flag when configuring.
+To run the tests, run

+    cabal test

 # Code Standards #